 The firm said revenues from its precision oncology business increased 98 percent in Q4, driven by higher testing volume and increased revenue per test.

 The company said its testing services revenues for the quarter rose nearly 120 percent year over year.

 The firm will expand on its MSI assay for use in immunotherapy while developing liquid biopsy assays to monitor patients post therapy and for recurrence.

 The firm missed the consensus Wall Street estimate on the bottom line, even as its ePlex analyzer Q4 revenues more than doubled year over year to $12.1 million.

-Test volume for the firm's Cologuard colorectal cancer screening test rose 49 percent year over year during the quarter.
+The company said test volume for its Cologuard colorectal cancer test rose 66 percent during the quarter to 292,000.

 ScienceInsider reports that rude and unprofessional paper reviewers are common and can have harmful effects.

 The US Senate has confirmed Stephen Hahn as the next commissioner of the Food and Drug Administration, according to the New York Times.

 CNBC reports Apple is partnering with Color Genomics to offer its employees free DNA screening for disease.